DE-TUM/website-2026/content/calls/workshops/_index.md

 ### Information about the workshop

 * **Title** and **abstract**, 300 words maximum, for inclusion on the ESWC 2026 website.
+* **Workshop Type:** Indicate whether the workshop is a traditional format or Dagstuhl style, and if it is novel or established.
 * A brief text illustrating
     * **why the topic is of particular interest** at this time,
     * **why and to whom the workshop is of interest**, the workshop audience, as well as the expected number of participants,